-During the summer months roads connect the entire park, when all sights are open and accessible.
+During the summer months roads connect the entire park, when all sites are open and accessible.
 However, during the winter, only some of these are accessible, either by car (in the north) or by tour (in the south).

 Norris Basin & the geothermal areas